 First, you may struggle to figure out how to relate to me differently now that you know I am gender-diverse.
 If you are a cisgender heterosexual man who flirted with me in the past even a little bit, will my gender-bending ruin the fun?
 It could, especially if your masculinity is fragile.
 Either way, we are surely big enough people that we can find a new mutually satisfactory equilibrium.
-Or if you are a cisgender heterosexual woman who valued the sense of shared womanhood you felt we had in the past, am I now a traitor to the sisterhood?
+If you are a cisgender woman who valued the sense of shared womanhood you felt we had in the past, am I now a traitor to the sisterhood?
 No. I have made a very deliberate decision not to repudiate femininity.
 Yet, I am also enjoying exploring non-toxic masculinity.

 Second, I urge you to be very careful to not make snap judgements about the influence of hormones on a person's emotional life.
 If you are cisgender, you do not understand how life differs under androgen dominance versus estrogen dominance, because you do not possess lived experience of both.
 The only real difference between me now and me three years ago is that I am living more authentically.
 I am standing 2cm taller, but that is simply because I am no longer slouching to hide unwanted twin chest aliens.
 Transphobia can be very isolating, and I ask you not to contribute to it by conflating bodily characteristics with the foundations of a professional friendship.